-- Math Requirement: Minimum score of 61 on the COMPASS Pre-Algebra Assessment Instrument. - +Check course description for prerequisites. - ++ Must be taken no more than seven years before entering the program.
+Math Requirement: Minimum score of 61 on the COMPASS Pre-Algebra Assessment Instrument.

+++ Must be taken no more than seven years before entering the program.

 (Continued on next page.)

 Respiratory Therapist Associate in Applied Science Degree (1025) (Continued)

 Program Office or the Health Sciences Division Office by April 15.
 All applicants are notified of their admission status by mid-June and accepted students begin the one year of respiratory therapy course work in August.
 Successful completion of courses in Support and Related is required before the program course work begins.